 The Cons of Being a Scholar

 Although we have talked about the positive things about DOST scholarship, we know that it has a few disadvantages.
 Though, it is up to you if you think that these disadvantages are good enough to discourage you.

 You need to go through with pressures.

 Maintaining grades put pressure on you, especially when the subject is getting difficult and more challenging in the next semesters.
 That is why it is important to choose the courses that you like when you plan to take the examination with the DOST scholarship.

 You must serve in the country for several years, same as the year you enjoyed the benefits of DOST scholarship.

 If you are planning to go abroad after graduation, the government will not allow you to do that unless you finished your service inside the country for some time.
 Well, this would not create too many problems, because after serving in the country, you can plan to work abroad.

 Being a scholar is a responsibility.
-If you became DOST awardee, you must cherish it and work hard to benefit from DOST scholarship.
+If you became a DOST awardee, you must cherish it and work hard to benefit from the DOST scholarship.
 You must also learn all about the terms and regulations of being a scholar.
 I have mentioned above about the agreements of being a DOST scholar.
 It is your responsibility to know about it as you file your DOST scholar application.